 In July 2022, the University of North Carolina System Board of Governors approved the pre-development letter of intent for the district’s first phase, as well as App State’s pursuit of public-private partnerships (P3) agreements for the district’s housing and energy system components.

-In January 2023, App State received the board’s approval to enter into a ground lease with nonprofit corporation Beyond Owners Group, which will develop approximately 156 multifamily, multistory residential units on campus through firms that will develop and operate the properties.
-App State also received the board’s approval to enter into an agreement with Harrison Street Real Estate LLC, which will develop, construct and operate the Innovation District’s zero-carbon energy system.
-This system will generate and distribute energy to support the district’s planned phase one buildings, including the Conservatory for Biodiversity Education and Research and faculty and staff housing.
+In January 2023, App State received the board’s approval to enter into a ground lease with nonprofit corporation Beyond Owners Group, which is developing 156 multifamily, multistory residential units on the Boone campus through its partner firms.
+App State also received the board’s approval to enter into an agreement with Harrison Street Real Estate LLC, which is constructing and will operate the Innovation District’s zero-carbon energy system.
+This system will generate and distribute energy to support the district’s planned phase one buildings, including the STEM Academic Building and faculty and staff housing.

 How is it funded?